vblagoje/optimal-route/README.md

 ## MCP Server Capabilities

-This server exposes the following MCP primitives:
+This server exposes the following MCP tools:

-- **Tools**:
-  - `compute_optimal_route`: Calculate the optimal driving route through specified locations
+- `compute_optimal_route`: Calculate the optimal route through specified locations.
     - Parameters:
-      - `place_names`: List of city or point-of-interest names (3–10 recommended)
+      - `points_of_interest`: A list of city or point-of-interest names (3–10 recommended).
-      - `alpha`: Weight for travel time in minutes (default: 1.0)
+      - `alpha`: The weight for travel time in minutes in the cost calculation (default: 1.0).
-      - `beta`: Weight for travel distance in kilometers (default: 0.2)
+      - `beta`: The weight for travel distance in kilometers in the cost calculation (default: 0.2).
-      - `round_trip`: Whether to return to the start point i.e. first POI in the list (default: true)
+      - `round_trip`: If True (default), return to the first place.
+If False, end at the last.
+      - `mode`: Travel mode (default: `DRIVE`).
+Available options:
+        - `DRIVE`: Driving mode.
+        - `WALK`: Walking mode.
+        - `BICYCLE`: Cycling mode.
+        - `TRANSIT`: Public transit mode.
+    - Returns:
+      - `optimal_route`: List of ordered place names forming the route.
+ - `get_distance_matrix`: Calculate distance and duration matrices between all pairs of points of interest.
+    - Parameters:
+      - `points_of_interest`: A list of points of interest to calculate distances between.
+      - `mode`: Travel mode (default: `DRIVE`).
+Available options:
+        - `DRIVE`: Driving mode.
+        - `WALK`: Walking mode.
+        - `BICYCLE`: Cycling mode.
+        - `TRANSIT`: Public transit mode.
+    - Returns:
+      - `durations`: Matrix of travel times in minutes between places.
+      - `durations_unit`: Unit for durations, which is "minutes".
+      - `distances`: Matrix of travel distances in kilometers between places.
+      - `distances_unit`: Unit for distances, which is "km".
+      - `points_of_interest`: List of points of interest in the same order as matrices.

+ - `get_distance`: Calculate distance and duration between two points of interest.
+    - Parameters:
+      - `origin`: Starting point of interest.
+      - `destination`: Ending point of interest.
+      - `mode`: Travel mode (default: `DRIVE`).
+Available options:
+        - `DRIVE`: Driving mode.
+        - `WALK`: Walking mode.
+        - `BICYCLE`: Cycling mode.
+        - `TRANSIT`: Public transit mode.
+    - Returns:
+      - `duration`: Travel time in minutes.
+      - `duration_unit`: Unit for duration, which is "minutes".
+      - `distance`: Travel distance in kilometers.
+      - `distance_unit`: Unit for distance, which is "km".
+      - `origin`: Origin point of interest.
+      - `destination`: Destination point of interest.

 ## Environment Variables

 The following environment variables are required: